gommtz/agent-integration/README.md

-# Project Setup Guide
+# DigitalOcean GenAI - Python integration

-This README file provides instructions for setting up and configuring the project on an Ubuntu system.
+This file provides instructions for setting up and configuring the project on an Ubuntu system.

 ## Prerequisites